NikkieDev/NikkieDev/README.md

 #### Projects I have published, some left unfinished forever.
 * [KnipURL](https://knipurl.nl), a BitLy clone.
 [Publically archived from any future development]
+* [LCounter], a line counting tool for developers.
+[Publically archived from any future development]
 * SocialCurl, a Linktree clone.
 [Deprecated, privately archived]
 * A couple of discord bots.